thundercore/developers-portal/docs/erc20-smart-contract.md

 ```

 ## 4. Deploy to the ThunderCore testnet and mainnet
-Now, you can prepare to deploy your token to ThunderCore testnet and mainnet.
-Please make sure you have ThunderCore Testnet Token(TST) or ThunderToken (TT).
+Now, you can prepare to deploy your token to ThunderCore testnet or mainnet.
+Please make sure you have ThunderCore testnet Token(TST) or ThunderToken (TT).

-1. First you have set up the control of your account to truffle.
+1. First you set up the control of your account to truffle.
 You can set either by:
     - Write your 12-word mnemonic (seed phrase) to a file named .mnemonic
     - Export your account private keys, one per line, to a file named .private-keys